bloominstituteoftechnology/java-SnackBar/README.md

   * [ ] comma separating group of 3 numbers
   * [ ] rounded to the nearest cents, hundredths place

-For example, if you complete all of the steps above, your output for the stretch goals would look like:
+For example, if you complete all of the steps above, your output for the stretch goals would look like this:

 ```TEXT
 Snack: Chips